tanmay1193/techietanmay/src/content/post/25-7-30-HelloWorld.md

 There're over [1.5 billion websites online](https://www.internetlivestats.com/total-number-of-websites/), yet we found each other.
 Must be some good routing.

-Hi again, I'm Tanmay (Techie) a Network analyst, cybersecurity learner and gamer who likes chai (coffee on fridays) more than big talk (I do enjoy small talk :p).
+Hi again, I'm Tanmay (Techie) a Network analyst, cybersecurity learner and gamer who likes chai (coffee on fridays) more than small talk (I do enjoy deep conversations).

 ## Why this Blog?
 I’ve always had ideas.
 Some I start.
 Few I finish.
 This blog is my way of changing that.